 At NicholsonPham, we provide criminal defense to individuals arrested and accused of property crimes.
 Depending on the individual nature of the charges, the consequences of being found guilty of property crime in North Carolina include a broad range of penalties, from community service to prison.
 Some examples of property related criminal charges might include:

 - Concealment of Goods

 - Identify Theft

 - Employee Theft

-Property crime offenses cover a range of charges from misdemeanors to felonies.
+Property crime offenses cover a range of charges from misdemeanors, like breaking and entering, to felonies like obtaining property by false pretenses and embezzlement.
 The value of the victim’s loss and the type of victim and circumstances surrounding the crime are also key factors in the consequences of a conviction.
 North Carolina’s laws relative to property crime are intentionally stringent and are meant to be a deterrent.
 Working with an attorney experienced in the defense of property crime charges in the early stages of the matter is essential.
 At NicholsonPham, our criminal defense consultations are cost and risk free.
 Let us talk to you today about your case and how we can help.

 White collar crime includes charges like embezzlement, check and credit card fraud and identity theft.
 An indictment on these charges generally follows a substantial investigation.
-Many times, an accused person will know they are being investigated.
-Retaining an attorney experienced in the criminal defense of white collar crime is imperative to mitigating long-term damages.
+Many times, an accused person will know they are being investigated

 If you are being investigated for or charged with a property crime, early retention of a qualified criminal defense attorney is in your best interest.
 NicholsonPham’s attorneys work closely with skilled professionals, private investigators and other necessary experts to ensure each and every inconsistency is uncovered and utilized to your advantage.